Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Methodology

+The proposed framework consists of three modules: (1) an \textit{Embedding} (EMBD) module responsible for transforming one-dimensional QoS feature vectors extracted from the data line into two-dimensional representations; (2) a \textit{Head} (HEAD) module that extracts locally salient features from the embedded QoS representations; and (3) a \textit{Predictor} (PRED) module implemented as a fully connected layer that maps the extracted features to the target QoE metric.
+The overall architecture is illustrated in \cref{fig:qcnn_arch}.

-The model is composed of three modules: an Embedding module (EMBD), an Attention module (ATT), and a Convolutional Neural Network head module (CNN), as illustrated in \cref{fig:qattcnn_arch}.
-The design draws partial inspiration from our previous work \cite{sidorov2024revisiting}, in which we introduced a similar composite architecture built from an autoencoder and a convolutional network for tweet prediction on the X social platform.
-In that earlier study, we relied exclusively on micro-level user activity features (namely, the presence (1) or absence (0) of a tweet at each timestamp), rather than on aggregated summary-statistics features.
-By representing these micro-level inputs as 2D matrices, which was shown to improve the non-linear ability of the network \cite{yu2018wide}, and feeding them into a CNN-based head module, we were able to accurately predict future user interactions with high precision.
+The design is partially inspired by our previous work \cite{sidorov2024revisiting}, in which we introduced a composite architecture combining an autoencoder and a convolutional neural network for user activity prediction on the \textit{X} social platform.
+In that study, the model operated exclusively on micro-level user activity features, namely binary indicators denoting the presence (1) or absence (0) of a tweet at each timestamp, rather than on aggregated statistical descriptors.
+By transforming these one-dimensional activity sequences into two-dimensional representations and processing them with a CNN-based feature extractor, we demonstrated accurate prediction of future user interactions and the extraction of latent connectivity patterns between users.

-In the present research, we adopt the same general principle but introduce two significant modifications.
-First, instead of constructing 2D matrices by simply stacking the 1D input vectors (as done in our earlier work), we now employ dedicated Embedding (EMBD) and Attention (ATT) modules, which are jointly optimized during training to learn richer and more expressive representations of the input.
-Second, we replace the binary tweet/no-tweet activity indicators with the instantaneous sizes of data packets traversing the network.
+The results of that study suggested that transforming one-dimensional sequential measurements into a structured two-dimensional representation can improve the ability of convolutional architectures to capture complex dependencies within the data.
+We hypothesize that a similar principle applies to network traffic analysis, where meaningful traffic patterns emerge from the interactions between neighboring measurements and may be associated with specific QoE outcomes.

+The present work extends this idea in two important ways.
+First, instead of constructing two-dimensional matrices through fixed row-wise stacking, as proposed in \cite{sidorov2024revisiting}, we introduce a dedicated EMBD module that performs a learnable transformation from a one-dimensional traffic sequence into a two-dimensional feature representation.
+Second, we replace binary activity indicators with low-level QoS measurements extracted from encrypted traffic, namely packet sizes and packet inter-arrival times (PIATs).